linemos/introduction-to-kubernetes/tasks/build-docker-images.md

 docker tag 70f8cadfac47 cv-frontend:0.1.0
 ```

+We recommend the build name `cv-frontend`

 ### 4.1.3 Build and tag in one command
 It is also possible to build and tag our image in one command.
-This is done like this:
+We will do this when we build the backend:

 ```
-docker build -t [TAG_NAME] .
+docker build -t [TAG_NAME] backend/.
 ```

 We recommend tagging your project like this: `us.gcr.io/[project_name]/[build_name]:[version]`
 where you insert your *project_name*, *build_name* and *version*.
+We recommend the build name `cv-backend`

 This tagging is recommended because it will make it easier to push your application to Google Cloud.

-We recommend these build-names:
-1. Backend: cv-backend
-2. Frontend: cv-frontend

 The version is useful to separate different builds from each other and to create specific versions for test or prod.